ihhub/fheroes2/docs/DEVELOPMENT.md

 * To build this build you need to have the necessary Data, Anim, Maps and Music folders for the engine present in the fheroes2 project's folder.
 * Download and install Xcode on your macos device.
 Download the iOS SDK during installation.
 * Go to the directory `script/ios` and run the file `install_packages.sh`.
-This script will install all the required packages to build the project using Android Studio.
+This script will install all the required packages to build the project using Xcode.
 * Open `fheroes2.xcodeproj` in the "iOS" folder".
 * In the Editor area select "fheroes2" under the "Targets" menu instead of "Projects".
 Open the "Signing & Capabilities" tab.
 Under "Signing", add your AppleID in the "Team" field.